Guardia Mora

-The Guardia Mora (Moorish Guard), officially the Guardia de Su Excelencia el Generalísimo (En: The Guards of His Excellency the Generalissmo) was Francisco Franco's personal ceremonial escort.
-It was formed in February 1937 from personnel drawn from the Guardia Civil in Tétouan and the II Tabor of Grupo de Regulares de Tetuan No.1.
+The Guardia Mora (English: Moorish Guard), officially the Guardia de Su Excelencia el Generalísimo (The Guards of His Excellency the Generalissmo) was Francisco Franco's personal ceremonial escort.
+It was formed in February 1937 from Moroccan personnel drawn from the Guardia Civil in Tétouan and the II Tabor of Grupo de Regulares de Tetuan No.1.
 Their white and red hooded cloak, based on the djellaba, was worn over the white parade uniform of Regulares officers.

-The Guardia Mora was not controlled by the Spanish military but by the Casa Militar de Su Excelencia el Generalísimo y Jefe del Estado, the Military House of His Excellency the Generalissimo and Head of State.
+The Guardia Mora was not controlled by the Francoist Spanish military but by the Casa Militar de Su Excelencia el Generalísimo y Jefe del Estado (Military House of His Excellency the Generalissimo and Head of State).